 Our mission is to hold the administration and students of St. Olaf College accountable for the institutionalized racism that is embedded within the structures of this campus.
 We aim that St. Olaf College will recognize that these racially charged reported and unreported hate crimes are not driven by individual incidents or students, but an ideology that is continuously supported by the administration’s lack of action and the student body’s harmful attitudes.

 We thank Pacific Lutheran University (PLU) and other colleges and universities that have, in the face of institutional racism and injustice, taken initiative in demanding institutional change.
-Without their efforts of the past our movement would not have had the direction it needed to be effective.
+Without their past efforts, our movement would not have the direction it needed to be effective.

 We are also indebted to all students, especially students of color, for their consolidated support.
 We thank faculty and staff members, especially of color, who stand with us in solidarity.